 The Promoting Women in Entrepreneurship Act was signed into law on February 28, 2017.
-It was one of two bills designed to encourage woman to pursue careers in science and business fields.
+It was one of two bills designed to encourage women to pursue careers in science and business fields.
 This Act allows the National Science Foundation to encourage entrepreneurial programs for women.
 These programs will allow women the opportunity to strive for careers in the STEM fields from the lab to the commercial world.

 According to the Bureau of Labor Statistics, while women make up 47 percent of the U.S. workforce, they only hold 25.6 percent of computer and mathematical occupations and only 15.4 percent of architecture and engineering occupations.
 At the college level, women only earn 18 percent of computer science degrees.